RydlrCS/kinetic-ledger/monorepo_scaffold.md

 * **Deterministic builds** & pinned deps; enable `--via-ir` & optimizer in Solidity
 * **Threat model** documented in `docs/SECURITY.md` (oracle spoofing, replay, key loss, MEV griefing)
 * **UX resilience**: optimistic UI with on-chain confirmation; “Try again” buttons show *actual* failure reason & include retry policy

-If you want, I can package this into a ready-to-clone repo (with all files scaffolded) and tailor the names/env to your exact Arc endpoints and USDC addresses.